 The way text messages have made our lives easier is uncanny.
 Out of 7 billion people in the world, over 5 billion people are regular texters, and text messages are also considered the simplest way to communicate.
 We might text all day, but have you ever pondered that what was the first-ever text message?
 The first-ever text message was sent by a developer and test engineer, Neil Papworth, and it read “Merry Christmas”, it was he who made delivering wishes a matter of seconds.

 9. Most popular cell phones

-Apple iPhone might be on the list of most popular cell phones, but the list is still topped by Nokia 1100.
-Nokia’s model was launched in 2003, and over 250 million Nokia 1100 were sold.
+Apple iPhone might be on the list of most popular cell phones, but Nokia 1100 tops the list.
+They launched it in 2003 and sold over 250 million phones.
 Also, your favorite Nokia tune of a text message is a morse code for an SMS.

 This must surprise you that the most expensive phone in the world is an iPhone which costs around 48 million dollars.
-This cell phone is covered in 24-carat gold and has pink diamonds studded into it.
+They cover it in 24-carat gold and has pink diamonds studded into it.

 The blessings of the telecommunication industry are uncountable.
 If we take a leap and talk about relatively recent facilities, then cloud calling and Interactive Voice Response (IVR) top the list.
 It is because of these facilities that several businesses are thriving profitably.
 IVR has helped the businesses in managing their calls effectively without causing any inconvenience to the probable customers.
 On the other hand, cloud calling has also made call management trouble-free by replacing the conventional telephone system, eventually reducing the clutter and expense.